altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 Dorval shook his head.<br/>
 "No such thing!
 My house is also an impoverished noble in central.
 Hence, we have many old soldiers in my units, and they aren’t as spry as the young men…"<br/>
 "How can a commander behave like this!?"<br/>
-Before she lashed out, Regis interjected:
+Before she lashed out, Regis interjected:<br/>
 "Your Highness… the exhaustion of the soldiers can’t be discerned visually.
 Let’s take the advice of the experienced general."<br/>
 "Muu… If Regis says so."<br/>
-Dorval and Rockhoward both showed a surprised expression that says “So this guy is Regis”.<br/>
+Dorval and Rockhoward both showed a surprised expression that says "So this guy is Regis".<br/>
 They heard his name before, but this was the first time they saw him in person.
 They were probably shocked by his unsoldier-like appearance.<br/>
 Dorval immediately made a toady smile.<br/>
 "As expected of the famed hero strategist!
 Thank you very much for your kind understanding!
 Allow us to witness the heroic battles by the elites serving under Madam Généralissime."<br/>
 Which meant, he just wants the Fourth Army to fight while he watches from the sidelines.<br/>
 It was obvious that he had no intentions of fighting.<br/>
-Regis tried to calm his emotions as much as possible, and said calmly:
+Regis tried to calm his emotions as much as possible, and said calmly:<br/>
 "… I understand.
 When the Etruria Theocracy army attacks, the Fourth Army will engage the enemy with our full might.
 Since both of your armies are now under the Princess’ command, please refrain from acting on your own."<br/>
-""Understood!】"<br/>
+""Understood!""<br/>
 The two of them answered with a salute.<br/>
 Regis nodded too, then turned around and saluted Altina.<br/>
-Altina who was assigned a private chambers inside the Aroe Maroe city shouted:
+Altina who was assigned a private chambers inside the Aroe Maroe city shouted:<br/>
 "What the hell are they doing!?
 Don’t they have any drive at all!?"<br/>
 "… It’s more serious than I imagined."<br/>
 Regis sighed.<br/>